MoAKgit/Transfer-learning-for-image-segmentation/README.md

 ## A Comparision study on Gland Segmetnation:
-For this dataset, the images and masks are resized to 256*256.
-Flippin is applied for data augmentation and images are normalized with mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].
+For this dataset, both the images and masks have been resized to a dimension of 256x256 pixels.
+Data augmentation is performed through flipping, and the images are normalized using a mean of [0.485, 0.456, 0.406] and a standard deviation of [0.229, 0.224, 0.225].

-Codes are provided by the following links:
+You can access the codes through the following links:

 Linknet :  https://colab.research.google.com/drive/1rmLYOuJdednnpwzNMazipPUmSsicDGJl?usp=sharing